Twm: Usage

 A left click on the title bar brings the window to the top of the window stack; a middle click moves the window; a right click sends the window to the bottom of the window stack.

 Window focus follows the mouse pointer (point-to-focus), rather than being on whichever window was clicked last (click-to-focus).

 When a new window is created, a 3×3 grid is displayed following the mouse pointer, waiting for the user to click where the window should appear — left-click to appear in that position with that size, middle-click to resize the window before its creation, right-click to appear at that position but long enough vertically to reach the bottom of the screen.

-Note that any of the above may be changed with appropriate changes to the configuration file.
+Note that any of the above may be modified by updating the configuration file.
 (The system file is typically /etc/X11/twm/system.twmrc and the user file is typically ~/.twmrc .)

 History

 twm was written as a replacement for the uwm window manager by Tom LaStrange while he was working at Evans & Sutherland, which was part of the X Consortium: "I sat down at my monochrome Sun 3/50 and typed vi twm.c and then opened the X11 documentation. twm was my first X program.
 About six months later, I convinced my manager to let me send a copy to the comp.windows.x newsgroup for testing."
 A version for X11R1 was published on the Usenet newsgroup comp.unix.sources on June 13, 1988.

-Months later, Jim Fulton of the X Consortium (which was at the time part of MIT) approached Evans and Sutherland and asked them to turn over the code maintenance to the X Consortium and Fulton then made it compliant with the nascent Inter-Client Communication Conventions Manual.
+Months later, Jim Fulton of the X Consortium (which was at the time part of MIT) approached Evans and Sutherland and asked them to turn over the code maintenance to the X Consortium.
+Fulton then made it compliant with the nascent Inter-Client Communication Conventions Manual.
 Subsequently, twm was released as the standard sample window manager for X11R4, replacing uwm.

-According to Fulton, the word "tab" was picked because it conveniently started with 'T' and it put the emphasis on the squeezing feature window title bars, which made them look like folders with tabs.
+According to Fulton, the word "tab" was chosen because it conveniently started with 'T' and put the emphasis on the squeezing feature window title bars, which made them look like folders with tabs.

 Authors

 twm was originally written by Tom LaStrange.
-Later contributors include Jim Fulton, Keith Packard and Dave Sternlicht, all of whom were employees of the X Consortium.
+Later contributors include Jim Fulton, Keith Packard, and Dave Sternlicht, all of whom were employees of the X Consortium.